mcaledonensis/magic-key/README.md

 And prompt the interaction, you will be able to have your fun with that python module using a prompt, for example:
 ```
-William:@Arthur* Good morrow, young squire.
+William: @Arthur* Good morrow, young squire.
 Pray, could you draw a picture of a
                  feline for me using the `drawbot` module?
 I would be much obliged.
 ```